revaturelabs/metrics-api/README.md

 -------------
 * Navigate to your AWS EC2 page
 * Click on your EC2 instance
-* On the Description, copy the Public DNS and paste it into a new URL
+* On the Description, copy the Public DNS and paste it into a new URL and add ":8080/jenkins" to the end of the URL
-* Add :8080/jenkins to the end of the URL and travel to the destination
+* Navigate to the URL
 * You will be prompted to setup Jnekins by first supplying the initialAdminPassword
-* It will give you the path on the EC2 you need to reach in order to reach the file containing the password password
+* It will give you the path on the EC2 you need to reach in order to reach the file:
+* vim/nano to the entire path, or cd to the folder just before "initialAdminPassword"
 * open the file via any means
 * Copy that string into the input given by Jenkins on your browser
+* Install suggested Plugins.
 * assign an appropriate username, password, and email

 -------------